ombulabs/blog/_posts/2016-02-04-ombulabs-products.markdown

 As it happens with every product, it starts with an idea.
 We wanted to make a t-shirt, a notebook and a tote bag that could reflect our passion for work and design.

-For the notebook, we chose a quote by Otl Aicher’s: “Good Art Inspires, Good Design Motivates”.
+For the notebook, we chose a quote by Otl Aicher: “Good Art Inspires, Good Design Motivates”.
 Here you can see part of the design process, with some tweaks and final adjustments.

 <img src="/blog/assets/images/ombu-labs-shop/notebook-design-process.png" alt="Notebook Design Process" class="full-img">